ice-csic-astroexotic/ML-Poppyns/docs/index.md

 * The `example_learning_sbi` subfolder contains the results of a training run with sbi on some training simulated data.

+* The `example_posterior_samples_harmonic` subfolder contains unnormalized posterior samples from SNLE training to be used with the Harmonic package for model comparison.

 * The `example_simulation_dyn` subfolder contains the results of the dynamical evolution of a population of neutron stars obtained by running the script `pypopsyn/simulator/simulate_population_dyn.py`.